rajujaat25/jenkins-cafe/video/README.md.md

 Now you have Jenkins, Docker, AWS CLI, eksctl, and kubectl installed and configured on your Ubuntu EC2instance.
 You can proceed to use these tools for your development and deployment tasks.

+**Configure Kubernetes Credentials in**

+**Jenkins**

+1\.
+View kubeconfig file: Execute the following command to view the kubeconfig file:

+1\. #cat /var/lib/jenkins/.kube/config

+1\.
+Create Credentials: In Jenkins, go to Credentials, click on Add Credentials, and choose Kubernetes

+configuration.
+You can either use a secret file or enter the content directly.

+2\.
+Verify Connection: Switch to the Jenkins user:

+1\. #sudo su - jenkins

+Then, verify the connection to the EKS cluster:

+1\. #kubectl get nodes

+**Create Jenkins Pipeline**

+Create a New Pipeline Job: In Jenkins, create a new pipeline job to define your deployment pipeline.
+You can

+use the provided example pipeline code and customize it according to your requirements.